gabehanson/ordo/README.md

 scikit-learn
 pyopls

+## Installation
 install with
 pip install numpy pandas scipy matplotlib seaborn scikit-learn pyopls

-Optional: R / mixOmics backend for variance explained
+## Optional: R / mixOmics backend for variance explained

 The scikit-learn PLS implementation does not compute the true fraction of variance explained per component.
 Ordo includes an optional R bridge that uses the mixOmics pls() implementation (equivalent to the MATLAB algorithm) to compute: